BrewBlox/brewblox-documentation/docs/user/startup.md

 ::: warning
 Because we're using a local (self-signed) SSL certificate, your browser will display a warning the first time you visit the page.

 There's no need to panic.
-Click advanced, and add an exception for the current host.
+Click advanced, and proceed to the page.
 ![Brewblox UI](../images/ssl-error-chrome.png)
 :::